MarkPearce/Reignmaker-lite/structures.md

 ## Diplomacy

-Diplomacy structures enable and maintain relationships with neighboring realms and factions.
+Diplomacy structures enable and maintain relationships with neighbouring realms and factions.
 They determine how many Helpful diplomatic relationships your kingdom can sustain and provide economic and social benefits from international relations.

 | Tier | Facility           | Settlement Size | Diplomatic Capacity | Additional Benefits                             | Cost                     |
 | :--- | :----------------- | :-------------- | :------------------ | :---------------------------------------------- | :----------------------- |